ReneCodes/flora/README.md

 This app is a passion project to keep track of and take care of your favourite Houseplants.
 A User can capture an image from his device to identify the plant and get information such as the watering schedule or natural habitat.
-The plant can be added to their personal collection and it allows them to add personal notes.
+The plant can be added to their personal collection, and it allows them to add personal notes.
-Additionally you can have a look at care and watering guides which include helpfull tips.
+Additionally, you can have a look at care and watering guides which include helpful tips.

 ## Getting Started

-Install dependencies on client and server side with `mpn i`
+Install dependencies on the client and server side with `npm i`

 In the root of the server folder -> create a `.env` and include your variables e.g.